luismigueldev1/motoko-bootcamp-2023/README.md

 ## How it works

-To run locally every canister per day you only need to run the following command.
+to run locally all the code challenges per day you only need to run the following command.

 ```
     dfx deploy <canister_name>